miniOrangeDev/miniorange-react-jwt-authentication-example-app/README.md

 - Go to **Apps**, and from the dropdown next to your configured React App, click **Select**.
 - Click on **Certificate** to download the RSA256 certificate.
-- Place the downloaded certificate in the `src` folder of your miniOrange React app.
+- Place the downloaded certificate in the `src` folder of your miniorange-react-jwt-authentication-example-app.
-- In `Home.js`, ensure the certificate is imported with the name `RSA256Cert.crt`.
+- In `TokenHandler.js`, ensure the certificate is imported with the name `RSA256Cert.crt`.
 If you change the file name, update the import statement accordingly.

 ### 5. Set Up Endpoints

 - Click **Edit** from the dropdown next to your app in the miniOrange dashboard.
 - Scroll down to the **Endpoints** section.
 - As miniOrange is the primary Identity Provider, copy the **SSO URL for using miniOrange as Authentication Source** provided in the Endpoints section.
-- In `App.js`, replace `<SSO URL>` in the following line:
+- In `App.js`, replace `SSO URL` in the following line:

     ```jsx
-    <Nav.Link href="<SSO URL>">Login</Nav.Link>
+     <Nav.Link href="SSO_URL">Login</Nav.Link>
     ```

   with the copied **SSO URL**.